Chart Color Schemes

 Beaumont Hills is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Beaumont Hills has a high level of cultural diversity, with 39.5% of its population speaking a language other than English at home and 42.9% born overseas.
-Christianity is the main religion in Beaumont Hills, making up 56.3% of people.
-Hinduism is overrepresented compared to Greater Sydney, comprising 8.3% of the population versus 8.5%.
+Christianity is the main religion in Beaumont Hills, comprising 56.3% of its people.
+Hinduism is overrepresented compared to Greater Sydney, making up 8.3% of Beaumont Hills' population versus 8.5%.

 Frequently Asked Questions - Diversity